GDNatrium/UI-Expansions/docs/examples/Dropdown Menu/Visuals-Example.md

 ```

 ## Example
 In this example we customize the visuals of other popup.
-This will not include setting up callbacks, check the [Basic Setup](Basic-Example.md) for that.
+This will not include setting up callbacks, check the [Example Setup](Example.md) for that.

 **Note:** I have removed some elements from MenuLayer, which is not included in the code example.
 This is not related to how the dropdown menu works, and is only a visual choice for the images.